Budibase/website/content/blog/automation/internal-processes.md

 There are myriad important reasons to formalize internal processes.

 The central benefit is simple.
-When everyone has a shared understanding of how things are meant to be done, we can reliably scale the relevant process - without compromising accuracy, consistency, or any other important quality metrics.
+When everyone has a shared understanding of how things are meant to be done, we can reliably scale the relevant process - without compromising accuracy, consistency, or any other important quality metrics relating to underlying business goals.

 ### Informal processes